understandable-machine-intelligence-lab/Quantus/docs/source/index.md

 pip install quantus
 ```

-Alternatively, you can simply add the desired framework (in brackets), and it will be installed in addition to Quantus:
+Alternatively, you can simply add the desired framework (in brackets), and it will be installed in addition to Quantus.
+For PyTorch:

 ```setup
 pip install "quantus[torch]"
 ```

-For tensorflow:
+For Tensorflow:

 ```setup
 pip install "quantus[tensorflow]"